canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 In general Yawa is not overly concerned with the side effects of these treatments.

+In this case we see a drug that, though dangerous, has been used in our world in a relatively 'positive' spiritual context (at least prior to European colonisation, where it became romanticised to tourists instead), now turned to a tool of control.

 ### Just straight-up cocaine: 'mason dust'

 Although I titled one of these essays ['Mason dust in the wound'](/crit/baru/tyrant-4-wound), I didn't actually say very much to describe 'mason dust'.
-But it's basically cocaine: a white powder taken nasally which creates a sense of overwhelming confidence.
+But it's basically cocaine: a white powder taken nasally which creates a sense of overwhelming confidence and antsiness.
 Baru spends a couple of chapters on mason dust, and it changes the tone of the narration significantly.

 Here's how mason dust is introduced: